Johann Gottfried Tulla: Career

 Tulla began his training in 1792 with Karl Christian von Langsdorf.
 From 1794 to 1796 he traveled across Central Europe and to Scandinavia, studying hydraulic projects.
 During his travels, in 1795 he studied chemistry and mineralogy at the Mining Academy in Freiberg, Saxony.
-Subsequently, he was transferred to government service in Baden.
+Subsequently, he was transferred to government service in the Grand Duchy of Baden.
 Further training in Paris followed in 1801, but he was called back to Karlsruhe after a year.
 There he was appointed to the rank of captain in 1803.
 Starting in 1807 he worked in Switzerland on the channelling of the Linth river.
 Also in 1807 he was one of the founders of the school of engineering that was the predecessor of the University of Karlsruhe.
 He was promoted several times in subsequent years, in 1809 to major and in 1814 to lieutenant colonel.
 In 1817 he was appointed director of the Oberdirektion des Wasser- und Straßenbaues (Directorate of Water and Road Construction).
-In this office he was instrumental in planning the stabilizing and straightening of the course of the Upper Rhine, a huge river engineering project that continued until 1879, long after his death.
+In this office he was highest in rank for the Rhine river correction program to straighten the river and reduce flooding.
+This huge river engineering project continued until 1879, long after his death.
 His appointment as an officer of the French Légion d'honneur followed in 1827.

 Tulla died of the consequences of malaria in 1828 and was buried in the Montmartre Cemetery in Paris.
 His gravestone shows the "Altrip corner," one of the technically most difficult sections of the Rhine straightening, near the village of Altrip in the Palatinate.